wja-no/ballpark.js/README.md

 1. Create a folder with all the assets you want, and an <code>index.html</code> that loads them.
 2. If there is already a category in <code>/tests/</code> matching the content of your test, place your testfolder there.
 If not, create a new folder in <code>/tests/</code> named after the category in question, and place your testfolder in this newly created folder.
-3. Update the <code>TESTRUNNER.data</code> object.
+3. Update the <code>TESTRUNNER.data</code> object found in <code>tests.js</code>.
 The object has a property for each category, containing an array of tests.
 So if you have created, say, a test combining such-and-such images, add the title of your test to the images-category:

 ```javascript
 ...